Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Identification of CTPs

 \subsection{Adding the X-ray emitter prior to {\tt NWAY}}

-The a-priori probability of an \Euclid source to be an X-ray emitter, $P_{\textrm{X-ray}}$, is now incorporated as a prior into the {\tt NWAY} framework to enhance our CTP identification process.
+The a priori probability of a \Euclid source being an X-ray emitter, $P_{\textrm{X-ray}}$, is now incorporated as a prior into the {\tt NWAY} framework to enhance our CTP identification process.
 To visualise the positive impact of the inclusion of this prior, we plot the distribution of \texttt{p\_any} both before and after the inclusion of the X-ray emitter prior (see \cref{fig:2.3}).
 Incorporating the prior shifts the distribution of \texttt{p\_any} to higher values, making the identification of true CTPs more reliable.
 Notably, the inclusion of the prior also changes the respective CTP in about 30\% of the cases, indicating that for those sources that are indeed not the CTP after adding the prior, the \texttt{p\_any} value has been decreased.

-In total, we associate 12\,645 CTP candidates.
-Among these, 11\,286 (about $90\%$) sources have $\texttt{match\_flag} == 1$, indicating that they have the highest probability $\texttt{p\_i}$ to be considered reliable CTPs.
+In total, we associated 12\,645 CTP candidates.
+Among these, 11\,286 sources (about $90\%$) have $\texttt{match\_flag} == 1$, indicating that they have the highest probability $\texttt{p\_i}$ to be considered reliable CTPs.
 The remaining candidates, with $\texttt{match\_flag} == 2$, represent secondary but plausible matches that are not ruled out entirely.
-We find 1092 X-ray sources with multiple CTPs, the vast majority of which is made up by \XMMN and eROSITA with only \textit{Chandra} providing the required positional accuracy for \Euclid to have few sources with multiple plausible CTPs.
-While most of the multi-CTP cases are made up of two candidates, a few cases with $>2$ CTPs are introduced, predominantly by eROSITA, given its larger positional uncertainty.
+We found 1092 X-ray sources with multiple CTPs, the vast majority of which are made up by \XMMN and eROSITA, with only \textit{Chandra} providing the required positional accuracy for \Euclid to have a few sources with multiple plausible CTPs.
+While most of the multi-CTP cases are made up of two candidates, a few cases with more than two CTPs are introduced, predominantly by eROSITA, given its larger positional uncertainty.
 Notably, only five X-ray sources within the Q1 footprint (see \cref{tab:1}) lack an association entirely, possibly due to boundary effects where the true CTP falls outside the region covered by the EDFs.